 -

-Do not use unclear test cases/expected results that address to other ones, such as "Must be worked as in Story "XXX" on iPnone6" - (unclear expected result) or "Page layout must be looked pretty enough" (as well the expected result is unclear);
+Do not use unclear test cases/expected results that refer to other ones, such as "Must be worked as in Story "XXX" on iPnone6" (unclear expected result) or "Page layout must be looked pretty enough" (as well, the expected result is unclear).

 -

-Test scenarios must not be a copy-paste of the requirements from SRS, they must be adapted and clearly formed.
+Test scenarios must not be a copy-paste of the requirements from the SRS; they must be adapted and clearly formed.